What Are the Main Causes of Stomach Aches?

-If you take iron supplements or if you have recently taken an ibuprofen, for example, you will likely feel some stomach pain.
+If you take iron supplements or if you have recently taken ibuprofen, for example, you will likely feel some stomach pain.
 These medications cause you to feel a slight burning in your stomach that lasts for a few hours.
-It isn’t anything too serious, but it is quite bothersome.
+It’s nothing too serious, but it is quite bothersome.

 6. Eating too quickly